labs-web/lab-crud-basic-laravel/.github/ISSUE_TEMPLATE/feature.md

 name: Feature
 about: Suggest an idea for this project
 title: ''
-labels: Feature
+labels: feature
 assignees: ''

 ---

-## Problème

-Description de problème

-## Solution
+## Travail à faire

-Proposition d'une solution